 When people don’t ‘take their finger out’ or don’t ‘put their shoulder behind the wheel’ it is often because the link between the project and the needs or priorities of the business are not clear.
 There is confusion or ambiguity regarding the business need, business impact, business urgency, business investment and so on.
 Any ambiguity or misalignment requires a conversation on these issues – that is a strategic conversation.

-Chassis conversations are strategic conversations they engage the C-suite and connect project success to business success, the project plan to the business strategy and the project team to the executive suite.
+Chassis conversations are strategic conversations they engage the C-suite and connect project success to business success, the project plan to the business strategy and the project team to the leader suite.

 Note this is a conversation rather than a presentation, or a pitch.
 Rather than starting with statements such as: ‘Here is the business need that this project addresses…’ or ‘Here is the business impact this project is likely to have…’ a strategic conversation starts by asking questions such as: ‘What do you see as the principal need addressed by this project/initiative?’ or ‘What impact do you believe this project can have on the business?’.